Gin-Quin/ai-client/README.md

 ];

 // Continue the conversation
-const response = await client.ask("Can you show me an example?", {
+const response = await ai.ask("Can you show me an example?", {
   messages: conversationHistory,
   temperature: 0.3,
 });